nvim-lua/completion-nvim/README.md

 let g:completion_sorting = "length"
 ```

-- If you don't want any sorting, you can set this value to `"none"`, however, you
+- If you don't want any sorting, you can set this value to `"none"`.
-shouldn't be setting this if you have multiple sources enable.

 *NOTE* use `:lua print(vim.inspect(vim.lsp.buf_get_clients()[1].server_capabilities.completionProvider.triggerCharacters))`
 to see the trigger character of your language server.